A Glastonbury Romance: Summary of the plot

 The book is divided into two sections, which reflects Simon and Schuster's original plan to publish the book in two separate volumes, as they had done with Wolf Solent.
 The climax of volume 1 is Geard's pageant, part of his plan to revive Glastonbury as a place of religious pilgrimage.
 The Pageant has three parts: "Arthurian scenes at the beginning", then a "Christmas 'Passion Play' ", followed by a final "prehistoric portion".
 However the Pageant ends abruptly during the second part, when Owen Evans, who is enacting Christ's death on the Cross, collapses.
-In volume 2's final chapter, "The Flood", the sea invades the land, Geard dies, and Glastonbury becoming an island once again.
+In volume 2's final chapter, "The Flood", the sea invades the land, Geard dies, and Glastonbury becomes an island once again.

 The action begins in Norfolk with the funeral Canon William Crow and the reading of his will, and where the romance between the cousins John and Mary Crow begins.
 The Crow family members are shocked to learn that William' Crow's secretary-valet, John Geard, has inherited most of the deceased's wealth.
 John Crow then sets off to walk to Glastonbury, where he will rejoin Mary.
 While crossing Salisbury Plain he is offered a ride in Owen Evans' car and the two men visit Stonehenge.